jfcoding-tech/jfcoding-tech/README.md

 ## Javi Fernández

-CTO and practitioner.
+CPTO and practitioner.
 I've spent most of my career inside organisations that moved fast and broke things — not because people were careless, but because the knowledge that governed how decisions were made lived nowhere anyone could find it.